datastructures-js/graph/README.md

 ```

 ### .removeVertex(key)
-removes a vertex with all its edges from the graph.
+Removes a vertex with all its edges from the graph.

 <table>
   <tr>